(This post contains AFFILIATE LINKS!)

 - Spray with coconut oil spray or butter.

-- Mix butter and sweetened, vanilla & almond flavor together till fluffy.
+- Mix butter and sweetener, vanilla & almond flavor together till fluffy.

 - Add sour cream and coconut oil and mix.